qibbychan/Bank-Transactions-Report/README.md

- Connect to a live data source (SQL / API) instead of static CSV Add time-series trend analysis for fraud detection over time Build an alert system for transactions exceeding threshold amounts Publish to Power BI Service for web-based access
+ Connect to a live data source (SQL / API) instead of static CSV Add time-series trend analysis for fraud detection over time Build an alert system for transactions exceeding threshold amounts

 🙏 Acknowledgements
 Tutorial inspiration: Pavi's Data Insights — Dataset used for educational and portfolio purposes only.